vovkos/protolesshooks/README.rst

 The problem here, however, is that without the full knowledge of *target function prototypes* you can't proxy-call!
 It's easy to jump directly to the original function, yes -- and it allows creating a planar list of API calls (i.e. the capability (1) of the list above).
 But for (2), (3), and (5) your hook needs to *gain control back after return* from the target function -- which is trivial with the knowledge of target function prototypes, and quite challenging without.
 Not to state the obvious, but to encode prototypes for *all* the library calls in a process is nearly impossible -- there could be hundreds of different API calls, and some of those may be undocumented.

-The ``protolesshooks`` provides return-hijacking thunks which work *without* the knowledge of target functions prototypes.
+The ``protolesshooks`` library provides return-hijacking thunks which work *without* the knowledge of target functions prototypes.
 This makes it possible, for example, to enumerare and intercept *all shared libraries* in a process, gain a bird's-eye overview of the API call-graph, then gradually add prototype information for parameter/retval decoding as necessary.

 	A point worth mentioning is that with the presented method, the prototype information can be incomplete.
 For instance, we may have some clues about the first two parameters of a particular function, but no idea about the rest.
 With the traditional hooking (when your hook is inserted into the call chain), it's just not going to work -- you need *exact information* about the expected stack frame!
 With ``protolesshooks`` it's absolutely fine.